HausDAO/Moloch2.5/README.md

 Based on the original work done by RaidGuild at [Moloch-Minion](https://github.com/raid-guild/moloch-minion/)

-To be used as an extention to the Moloch V2 contracts by MolochVentures [Moloch](https://github.com/MolochVentures/moloch)
+To be used as an extension to the Moloch V2 contracts by MolochVentures [Moloch](https://github.com/MolochVentures/moloch)